willy-wagtail/my-app/src/routes/notes/_notes/pihole-unbound-docker.md

 ### Startup script

-Finally, create a script to start Unbound server within the Pi-hole container by running "`sudo nano start_unbound_and_pihole.sh`" with the following contents:
+Finally, create the _start_unbound_and_pihole.sh_ file referenced in the Dockerfile with the following contents:

 ```
 #!/bin/bash -e
 /etc/init.d/unbound start
 /s6-init
 ```

+This bash script starts the Unbound server before initialising the Pi-hole image.

 ## Starting It Up